 What is a Tariff?

-A tariff is a tax on imported goods, making foreign products more expensive.
+Tariffs are taxes on imported goods, making foreign products more expensive.

 Who Pays for Tariffs?

-Importing companies, not foreign manufacturers, pay tariffs to U.S. Customs.
+Importing companies—not foreign manufacturers—pay tariffs to U.S. Customs.
 These costs are often passed to consumers through higher prices.

 A study by Yale’s Budget Lab suggests Trump’s tariffs could cost American households an extra $3,800 this year.